 - Pigment problems

 - Skin infections

 - Skin manifestations of rheumatologic disorders and genetic syndromes

 At Comer Children's, our dermatology specialists will develop an individualized treatment plan that is appropriate for your child's medical history and symptoms.

 In addition to, or in place of medication, we may offer special treatment options, including:

 Phototherapy, also known as light therapy, is an effective treatment technique for many skin conditions.
 This outpatient treatment exposes the affected area of skin to measured doses of artificial light for a prescribed amount of time.
 Ultraviolet light rays decrease rapid cell growth, which reduces the inflammation that causes skin lesions (abnormal growth or appearance).

 Our pediatric dermatology specialists administer three types of phototherapy:

-In this outpatient technique, a concentrated beam of yellow light is used to destroy abnormal blood vessels.
+- Pulsed dye laser therapy is an outpatient technique that uses a concentrated beam of yellow light to destroy abnormal blood vessels.
 This form of laser therapy is effective in the treatment of spider angiomas, port wine stains and other vascular lesions.